CutterCross/Sabre/README.md

  - Fixed tempo at 150 (Use Speed to change playback rate)
  - BXX, C00, and D00 should only be placed in the first active channel
  - FXX and ZXX will be clobbered by BXX, C00, or D00 on the same row
+ - PAL and Dendy speed adjustments are approximations, and not tempo-exact to NTSC

 ## FamiTracker Usage Guide:
  - Add tracks and SFX through Module -> Module Properties -> Add.